HG-ERIK/WritePerLineTool/README.md

 # [WritePerLineTool](https://hg-erik.github.io/WritePerLineTool/)

-Did you ever struggled to keep an eye where you are when writing from a txt from your pc now you can do this easily with [WritePerLineTool](https://hg-erik.github.io/WritePerLineTool/)
+Did you ever struggled to keep an eye where you are when writing from a txt from your pc
+now you can do this easily with [WritePerLineTool](https://hg-erik.github.io/WritePerLineTool/)

+HERE

+### 🔴 Disclaimer – Very early build
+i wrote this in like 1 hour
+- It doesn’t work on phones
+- The counter gets buggy real quick
+- Im lazy to fix the other bugs srry bruhu

 ## 💡 What is this?